14 Acceptable Excuses to Miss Work (Even Last Minute or With Short Notice!)

 Emergencies are another legitimate excuse to call out of work.
 In fact, they might be one of the best excuses to miss work without notice since you can’t plan for an emergency.
 They happen at the last minute—and, as such, you can only call out at the last minute when you’re in an emergency situation.

-Accidents (for example, a car accident, skiing accident, or a fall down the stairs) are also a legitimate reason to miss work.
-Also, depending on the situation, the accident may be a legitimate excuse for missing work for multiple days; for example, if you get into a serious car accident on the way to work Monday, it’s obviously legitimate to call out of work on Monday—but if you sustained injuries, you may need to miss work for the rest of the week in order to rest and recover.
+Accidents (such as a car accident, skiing accident, or a fall down the stairs) are also a legitimate reason to miss work.
+Also, depending on the situation, the accident may be a legitimate excuse for missing work for multiple days.
+For example, if you get into a serious car accident on the way to work Monday, it’s obviously legitimate to call out of work on Monday—but if you sustained injuries, you may need to miss work for the rest of the week in order to rest and recover.

 If you’re a parent, unexpected childcare issues can also be a legitimate reason to miss work.
 For example, if your child’s regular care provider is sick and can’t take care of your child or if your child is sick and needs to stay home from school.